 What is Scar Tissue?

 Scar tissues usually originate from traumas or injuries of the skin.
-Scar tissue formation is an important part of the self-healing process of the body.
+Scar revisions or scar tissue formation is an important part of the self-healing process of the body.
 Scars occur as a result of self repairment of skin damages resulting from surgeries, accidents and diseases.
 Injury of a larger area means a longer healing period.
 The risk of noticeable scar formation increases with wider sizes of the damage.

 The shape and configuration of the scar tissue vary depending on some factors.
 These factors include the age of the patient, the localisation of the skin damage (i.e., whether on the face or other parts of the body).
 For example, skin repair would be better for younger people.
 However, the possibility of scar formation is higher on the chin compared to the cheeks as a result of the skin being tighter on the chin.
 When the granulation tissue is not needed anymore, veins start to regress and the number of cells decreases.
 Connective tissue-rich healthy tissue replaces the granulation tissue.
 These tissues, which sometimes look like a butterfly cocoon, are called “scar tissue.”